 Prevent Simple Mistakes

 Putting this right is easy.
-And spending an extra few minutes to make sure everything is in order can save you a lot of messing about on the road.
+And spending an extra few minutes to ensure everything is in order can save you a lot of messing about on the road.

 As mentioned above, this shouldn’t cause a problem in the grand scheme of things.
-In all likelihood, the sat-nav will keep me on-route regardless.
+In all likelihood, the sat nav will keep me on the correct route regardless.

-But it only takes a few seconds to fix, so I may as well put it right rather than leaving it.
+But it only takes a few seconds to fix, so I may as well put it right rather than leave it.